We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sleeping on your back is generally considered safe throughout the first trimester.

 After that, you may have heard that

-Plus, there are some other issues with sleeping on your back.
+Plus, there are other issues with sleeping on your back.
 This position may contribute to back pain, hemorrhoids, digestive issues, and poor circulation.
-It may make you feel lightheaded or dizzy.
+It may also make you feel lightheaded or dizzy.